containers/podman/docs/libpod.conf.5.md

   a slirp4netns network.
 If "" is used then the binary is looked up using the $PATH environment variable.

 **events_logger**=""
   Default method to use when logging events.
-Valid values are "file", "journald", and "null".
+Valid values are "file", "journald", and "none".

 **detach_keys**=""
   Keys sequence used for detaching a container